greatscottgadgets/hackrf/.github/ISSUE_TEMPLATE/technical-support.md

   - type: markdown
     attributes:
       value: |
-        Thank you for taking the time to fill out this technical support request!
+        Thank you for taking the time to fill out this technical support request form!
+Please note that technical support requests can expect a response time of two weeks.
   - type: dropdown
     id: troubleshooting documentation
     attributes: